torrey-xyz/pino/implementation_roadmap.md

 - Comprehensive error messages with suggestions

 ### Adoption Metrics
-- 100+ programs built with PinoCLI in first 6 months
+- 100+ programs built with Pino in first 6 months
 - 1000+ developers using the framework
 - Positive performance benchmarks vs existing solutions